- 1 1/2 cups (120 g) rolled oats

 - Add all of the remaining ingredients except for the bananas and zucchini, and process on high until the batter becomes smooth and creamy, about 30 seconds.
 Periodically stop and scrape down the sides of your blender, if necessary.

-- Transfer the batter to a medium-size mixing bowl (this makes it easier to mix in the remaining ingredients), and fold in the bananas and zucchini by hand.
+- Transfer the batter to a medium-size mixing bowl (this makes it easier to mix in the remaining ingredients), and fold in the bananas, zucchini, and chocolate chips by hand.

 - Spoon the batter into the prepared muffin cups, filling each one about 3/4 of the way full.